There Are Many Reasons to Value Trees

 Planting trees is a way to invest in the future.
 Years down the road a tree planted today will be providing food, shade and shelter, in addition to the oxygen it adds to the air for us.
 Tree planting projects are an effective way to engage new people with the outside world and the beauty that surrounds us.
 A school or Sunday School group, club or a family group can follow the growth process and take responsibility for one small piece of life.
 We’d like to help you get started.SustainFloyd is providing some free ‘service’ trees to the community.
 These are mostly relatively small trees that are suited to our environment and will provide food for wildlife, and in some cases for people too.
 The trees will come with detailed planting instructions and help if needed.
 We will provide mulch and protection for each tree to help it get established.

 You can apply for your trees by completing a simple application.
 The saplings you receive will be grown from seed and will be in their third season.
-They will be around 4 foot tall, but still quite slender.
+They will be around four feet tall, but still quite slender.
 Planting will be in spring or fall.
 A few larger trees will be available for early applicants from schools.

 We will be offering the following trees as long as supplies last: